vladdou/ms4-of-stories-shop/README.md

  - Pagination would be a good feauture to have when adding more products to the site
  - To be able to add images to blog posts to make them more vivid and interesting
- - To be able to upload a wider range of pictures for each product
+ - To be able to upload a wider range of images for each product
  - A newsletter so that users could sign up and get the latest updates and offers
  - A nicer way of displaying pop up messages, like [Sweet Alert](https://sweetalert.js.org)
  - To be able to comment on blog posts